jmdisher/Cacophony/README.md

 Basic usage will be printed when starting the program with no arguments (`java -jar Cacophony.jar`).

 Common usage pattern is shown below.
 These commands assume that any required `IPFS_PATH` variable has been set and that the `ipfs` binary is on your `PATH`.

-To generalize further, we also assume that `CACOPHONY_KEY_NAME` is set to the name of the IPFS public key you want Cacophony to use.
+Cacophony needs an IPFS key so it can publish your updates.
+By default, it will use a key named `Cacophony` (attempting to create it, if not found).
+If you wish to override this so it will use a different key name, pass that in via the `CACOPHONY_KEY_NAME` environment variable when running the `--createNewChannel` command.

 Note that, by default, Cacophony will store its own index data in the directory `~/.cacophony`, but this can be overridden by setting the `CACOPHONY_STORAGE` environment variable to point to the desired location.